-The California Department of Corrections (defendant) had an unwritten policy of racially segregating prisoners in double cells in reception centers for up to sixty days each time they entered a new correctional facility.
-Prison administrators claimed the policy was targeted towards preventing violence among racial gangs.
-Johnson (plaintiff) was a prisoner in a California facility that challenged the policy in federal district court on the grounds that it violated the Equal Protection Clause.
-The district court granted summary judgment for California, and the court of appeals affirmed after applying a deferential standard of review to the policy rather than strict scrutiny.
+The California Department of Corrections (defendant) had an unwritten policy of racially segregating prisoners in double cells in reception centers for up to 60 days each time they entered a new correctional facility.
+Prison administrators claimed the policy was targeted toward preventing violence among racial gangs.
+Garrison Johnson (plaintiff) was a prisoner in a California facility.
+Johnson challenged the policy in federal district court on the grounds that it violated the Equal Protection Clause.
+The district court granted summary judgment for California.
+The court of appeals affirmed after applying a deferential standard of review to the policy, rather than strict scrutiny.
 The United States Supreme Court granted certiorari.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 724,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.Learn about our approachRead more about Quimbee